Scott Laughton: Professional

 For the third time in his NHL career, Laughton made the Flyers' opening night roster prior to the 2015–16 season.
 He played in 71 games for the Flyers in a bottom six role and recorded seven goals and 14 assists for 21 points.
 As the Flyers met with the Washington Capitals during the 2016 Stanley Cup playoffs, Laughton suffered an injury following a collision into the boards and was stretchered off the ice.
 He was released from the hospital the following day but the team announced he would not rejoin the lineup.
-Following his shortened post-season berth, Laughton returned to the Flyers during their 2016 preseason games but suffered a lower-body injury and was expected to miss 3 to 4 weeks at the beginning of the 2016–17 season.
-He was then reassigned to the Phantoms for the majority of the season but was protected by the Flyers in the 2017 NHL Expansion Draft.
+Following his shortened postseason berth, Laughton returned to the Flyers during their 2016 preseason games but suffered a lower-body injury and was expected to miss three to four weeks at the beginning of the 2016–17 season.
+He was then reassigned to the Phantoms for the majority of the season, but was protected by the Flyers in the 2017 NHL expansion draft.
 On July 11, 2017, the Flyers re-signed Laughton to a two-year, $1.925 million contract worth $962,500 annually.

-In the final year of his contract, Laughton continued to fill the role of a third and fourth line center and penalty killer for the Flyers.
+In the final year of his contract, Laughton continued to fill the role of a third and fourth line centre and penalty killer for the Flyers.
 Playing in his sixth professional season, he set a new career-high in goals, assists, and points over 82 games, the first full season in his NHL career.
-He spent the majority of his playing time alongside Taylor Leier, Michael Raffl, or Jordan Weal and ended the season with the team's third best possession numbers.
+He spent the majority of his playing time alongside Taylor Leier, Michael Raffl or Jordan Weal, and ended the season with the team's third-best possession numbers.
 Their play was noticed by hockey scouts, who said their pairing had the possibility to be "the best fourth line in the league."
 As a free agent at the conclusion of the season, the Flyers re-signed Laughton to a two-year, $4.6 million contract worth $2.3 million annually on July 12, 2019.

 Laughton suffered a broken finger on his right hand at the start of the 2019–20 season during the second period of a 7–4 win over the Columbus Blue Jackets, and was expected to miss four weeks.
-He was activated off injured reserve nearly a month later on November 22 following surgery to repair his finger.
-Following his return, he suffered a groin injury in December which sidelined him for seven more games.
-In spite of his slow start due to injury, the 2019–20 season proved to be his best to date, with a new career-high in goals set with 13 for a total of 27 points through 49 games.
+He was activated off injured reserve nearly a month later on November 22, 2019, following surgery to repair his finger.
+Following his return, he suffered a groin injury in December, which sidelined him for seven more games.
+In spite of his slow start due to injury, the 2019–20 season proved to be successful, with a new career-high in goals set with 13 for a total of 27 points through 49 games.
 He played on the third, fourth, and second line throughout the shortened season while averaging 14:36 of ice time per game.
 The team rewarded his efforts by gifting him the team's 2020 Pelle Lindbergh Memorial Trophy as the team's most improved player.